AlinaSukhoverskaya/Project-e-commerce/Project Report & Alert Bots/README.md

    - Interquartile range
    - 3-sigma rule

+The decision on the presence of an anomaly is made based on the principle of majority vote.
 If an anomaly is detected, provide:
    - Metric with an anomalous value
    - Current value
    - Difference with the previous value